Top 10 Popular Liquid Mutual Funds to Invest in 2022

 Liquid mutual funds are high liquidity open-ended income schemes.
 They are a type of debt fund.
 The asset allocation of the funds is across short term market instruments such as treasury bills, commercial paper, government securities, fixed deposits, other debt or fixed income securities.
 These instruments have maturity up to 91 days.

-Liquid mutual funds are considered to be a safe option to invest the surplus money lying in the savings bank account.
 Since the maturity period is less, they mitigate interest rate volatility risk.
 The credit risk or risk of default in repayment is also very low in these funds.
 Additionally, the fund manager ensures that they invest in instruments with good credit quality.
 Therefore, liquid mutual funds are the best option to invest for the short term.

 NAV for liquid funds is calculated for 365 days whereas for other debt mutual funds NAV is calculated only for business days.
 The units of liquid funds are allocated as per the previous day’s NAV.
 The NAV of these funds does not fluctuate much as compared to other funds.